-Rather than relying too heavily on one discipline over others, I argue that it is essential to use an interdisciplinary approach, considering the different developments applicable to studying social phenomena.
+Rather than benefitting one discipline over others, I argue that it is important to use an interdisciplinary approach, considering the different developments applicable to studying social phenomena.
 This integrative approach allows us to integrate more nuanced and solid observations across complex data sets.
-"Not taking into account the way in which the issues of pattern construction have been approached by other disciplines prevents having a broad perspective on how analysis models work in other areas of scientific and social knowledge, which ultimately results in biased analyses lacking conceptual and epistemological breadth"28.
+"Not taking into account the way in which the issues of pattern construction have been approached by other disciplines prevents having a broad perspective on how analysis models work in other areas of scientific and social knowledge, which ultimately results in biased analyses lacking conceptual and epistemological breadth"10.

-In PA, the researcher draws analytical interrelations between descriptive factors to provide a comprehensive overview of complex empirical information, capable of identifying shared features that express a specific form of violence.
-PA seeks to provide a longitudinal observation to what happened based on a common logic by virtue of "the similarity in some of the characteristics of a set of events"29.
+In PA the researcher draws analytical interrelations between descriptive factors to provide a comprehensive panorama of complex empirical information, capable of realizing shared features expressing a specific form of violence.
+As "a repeated or regular arrangement of events, behaviors, or outcomes that can be observed, measured, and analyzed to understand social phenomena" (Scott & Marshall, 2009) and as a "statistically significant regularities in data, which may manifest as trends, clusters, or associations that provide insights into underlying social mechanisms" (Babbie, 2015), PA seeks to provide a longitudinal observation to what happened based on a common logic by virtue of "the similarity in some of the characteristics of a set of events"11.
 A visualization of this idea for human rights investigations translates into this: